TOAST-DOCS/Gamebase/en/Overview.md

 ### Launching

 A game app in service requires lots of information when it first launches.
-Gamebase provides data required to operate the game app during initial execution, which is called Launching.  <br/>
+Gamebase provides data required to operate the game app during initial execution, which is called Launching.
-Launching data can be set in the Gamebase Console in real time, and the changes can be checked when initializing SDK or at game launching status.<br/><br/>
+Launching data can be set in the Gamebase Console in real time, and the changes can be checked when initializing SDK or at game launching status.

 Following information is provided by Gamebase for launching.